First Cases of Drug-Resistant Fungal Infection Reported in United States

 "We need to act now to better understand, contain and stop the spread of this drug-resistant fungus," said CDC Director Tom Frieden, M.D., M.P.H.
 "This is an emerging threat, and we need to protect vulnerable patients and others."

-Out of the seven cases mentioned above, patients with the infection were reported in four states: New York, Illinois, Maryland, and New Jersey.
+Of the seven cases mentioned above, patients with the infection were reported in four states: New York, Illinois, Maryland, and New Jersey.
 Each patient had a serious underlying medical condition and had been in the hospital for an average of 18 days when the infection was discovered.
 Four of the patients died, but it is not clear whether the deaths were linked to the infection or the other health conditions.
 Twice, two patients had received treatment at the same hospital or long-term care facility and had fungal strains that were almost identical, which suggests that the infection may be spread in healthcare settings.

 Six out of the seven cases were identified by a retrospective review of records from the hospitals and reference laboratories.
 Specialized laboratory methods are necessary to identify the infection due to the ease with which it can be confused with another kind of candida infection, which may result in the patient not receiving the appropriate treatment.